Louisa Thynne, Viscountess Weymouth

-Louisa Thynne, Viscountess Weymouth (c.1712 – 25 December 1736), formerly Lady Louisa Carteret (or De Carteret), was the second wife of Thomas Thynne, 2nd Viscount Weymouth.
+Louisa Thynne, Viscountess Weymouth (née Carteret; 15 September 1714 – 25 December 1736) was an English noblewoman.
+She was the second wife of Thomas Thynne, 2nd Viscount Weymouth.
 She was the daughter of John Carteret, 2nd Earl Granville, and his first wife, the former Frances Worsley.

+Biography

-She married the viscount on 3 July 1733, four years after the death of his first wife.
+Louisa married the viscount on 3 July 1733, four years after the death of his first wife.